 Note: Because a student can participate (and be considered for a scholarship) in only one specific competition year, the year in which the student takes the PSAT/NMSQT to enter the competition is very important.
 If there is a question about whether a student can participate in the National Merit Scholarship Program because his or her educational plans do not fit one of the preceding descriptions, or for any other reason, contact NMSC immediately.

-A student who does not take the PSAT/NMSQT because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competition.
-The student or a school official must write to NMSC as soon as possible after the PSAT/NMSQT administration to request information about procedures for alternate entry to the National Merit Scholarship Program.
-To be considered, a request must be postmarked no later than April 1 following the PSAT/NMSQT administration that was missed.
-The alternate entry request should include the name and address of the student; the contact information of the person making the request; the name and address of the student's high school; and a brief explanation of why the student missed the PSAT/NMSQT.
+A student who does not take the PSAT/NMSQT in October 2020 or January 2021 because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the 2022 National Merit Scholarship Program.
+The student or a school official must visit the Resources page on NMSC’s website after the PSAT/NMSQT administration to download information about procedures for alternate entry to the 2022 National Merit Scholarship Program.
+To be considered, a student must complete certain requirements before April 1, 2021.

 As cosponsor of the test, NMSC receives all PSAT/NMSQT scores and certain information students provide on their answer sheets.
 Score Reports provided for test takers and their schools show a student's Selection Index score (calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores) and whether the student meets NMSC program entry requirements.
 An asterisk (*) next to the Selection Index score means the student's scores will not be used for entry.
 A school official or the student should immediately notify NMSC of any error or change in reported information that may affect participation.
 The Selection Index scores of students who meet entry requirements are used to designate high scorers to receive recognition.

-In February, some 15,000 Semifinalists are notified by mail at their home addresses that they have advanced to Finalist standing.
-High school principals are notified and provided with a Certificate of Merit to present to each Finalist.
+In February, some 15,000 Semifinalists are notified that they have advanced to Finalist standing.
+High school principals are also notified and provided with a Certificate of Merit to present to each Finalist.

-Beginning in March and continuing to mid-June, NMSC notifies approximately 7,600 Finalists at their home addresses that they have been selected to receive a Merit Scholarship® award.
+Beginning in March and continuing to mid-June, NMSC notifies approximately 7,600 Finalists that they have been selected to receive a Merit Scholarship® award.
 Merit Scholarship awards are of three types:

 - National Merit® $2500 Scholarships